davenquinn/xenoliths/paper/text/chapters/05-discussion.md

-The surface effects of Monterey plate partial subduction followed by transtensional coupling to Pacific plate motions are closely correlated to transrotational rifting in the southern California Borderland and the linked clockwise rotation of western Transverse Ranges bedrock panels [@fig:reconstruction; @Bohannon1995; @Wilson2005].
+The surface effects of Monterey plate partial subduction followed by transtensional coupling to Pacific plate motions are closely correlated to transrotational rifting in the southern California Borderland and the linked clockwise rotation of western Transverse Ranges bedrock panels [@fig:context; @Bohannon1995; @Wilson2005].
-This is in line with the Monterey slab’s limited down-dip extent as bounded by the Monterey-Farallon slab window segment shown on Figure 18.
+This is in line with the Monterey slab’s limited down-dip extent as bounded by the Monterey-Farallon slab window segment shown in @fig:reconstruction.
 If the hypothetical Monterey "dangling slab" were of proper proportion to form the Isabella anomaly, then why were its effects on surface geology restricted to the Borderland and Transverse Ranges?
 Epeirogenic transients that correlate to the